Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

 “If by any reasonable calculation, one might have expected me to have suffered, if not discrimination, at least a constant barrage of racist jokes; I can confirm that this did not happen.”

 Black aircrew were drawn from the best and the brightest of the African and Caribbean colonies and they were trained to uphold the high standards of the RAF.
 Indeed, most of the 100 volunteers commissioned as officers, and the 103 decorated for gallantry or exceptional service, were aircrew.
-More than 400 volunteers flew with Bomber, Fighter, Coastal and Flying Training Commands and over 150 of these men were killed.
+Some 450 volunteers flew with Bomber, Fighter, Coastal and Flying Training Commands and over 150 of these men were killed.

 While the aircrew tended to mix with white people less likely to hold or express racist views, this was not always the case for those who served on the ground.
 And although the rules regarding racism were clear, a minority of white ground staff continued to discriminate when they could get away with it.
 As a result, a number of Black volunteers suffered verbal and even physical abuse while others were unfairly passed over for promotion.
 Some of the volunteers responded by taking the law into their own hands and fights were not uncommon.